 Commercial Orders

 The Commercial Orders Report provides details on the commercial orders that were placed by the Branch in OptiNet.

-Please note that care should be used when running this report since the results of the report could be quite large if all Cashpoints and dates are selected.
+Note: Care should be used when running this report since the results of the report could be quite large if all Cashpoints and dates are selected.